Andrew Rhodes: Career

-In 2015, Rhodes joined the Department for Work and Pensions as benefits director, soon after being given the expanded remit of benefit services director with 22,000 staff and the management of the largest virtual telephony network in Europe.
+In 2015, Rhodes joined the Department for Work and Pensions as benefits director, soon after being given the expanded responsibility of benefit services director with 22,000 staff and the management of the largest virtual telephony network in Europe.

-In March 2016, Rhodes was appointed to the post of Director-General, Operations, which is the largest director general position in UK Government, in terms of staffing.
-Rhodes became responsible for some 72,000 civil servants, close to one fifth of the entire Civil Service, and the delivery of all benefit, pensions, employment and child maintenance services in the UK, spending c.11% of GDP at the time - over £170Bn.
-On appointment, Rhodes was one of the youngest Director-Generals in the history of the UK Civil Service.
-In 2017, John Manzoni, Chief Executive of the Civil Service, appointed Rhodes as the Head of the Operational Delivery Profession.
-Almost constant reductions in senior posts and reduced structures meant that when Rhodes took on the role of Head of Profession alongside being Director-General, Operations, what had once been two Second Permanent Secretaries and multiple Chief Executives was now just one Director-General with a remit larger than many Government Departments and the monetary equivalent of the 47th largest economy in the world.
+In March 2016, Rhodes was appointed Director-General, Operations — the largest director-general position in the UK Government in terms of staffing.
+He became responsible for some 72,000 civil servants, close to one-fifth of the entire Civil Service, and the delivery of all benefits, pensions, employment, and child maintenance services in the UK, spending approximately 11% of GDP at the time — over £170 billion.
+On appointment, Rhodes became one of the youngest directors-general in the history of the UK Civil Service.
+In 2017, John Manzoni, Chief Executive of the Civil Service, appointed Rhodes Head of the Operational Delivery Profession.
+Continual reductions in senior posts and organizational structures meant that when Rhodes took on the role of Head of Profession alongside his role as Director-General, Operations, what had once been two Second Permanent Secretaries and multiple Chief Executives was now just one Director-General with a remit larger than that of many government departments and the monetary equivalent of the 47th-largest economy in the world.

-In April 2018, Rhodes left the Civil Service and was appointed as Registrar and Chief Operating Officer at Swansea University, serving in the role for three years at the university he had studied at.
+In April 2018, Rhodes left the Civil Service and was appointed Registrar and Chief Operating Officer at Swansea University, serving in the role for three years at the university where he had previously been a student.

 In May 2021, Rhodes left Swansea University after three years to join the Gambling Commission in June 2021, as Interim Chief Executive.
-Andrew Rhodes was officially confirmed as the permanent chief executive officer of at the Gambling Commission in May 2022, with the news of his permanent appointment covered in the Guardian newspaper in January 2022.
+Andrew Rhodes was officially confirmed as the permanent chief executive officer at the Gambling Commission in May 2022, with the news of his permanent appointment first covered in The Guardian newspaper in January 2022.

-The online gambling industry in the UK is one of the most liberalised and the largest in the world.
-The Gambling Commission is the UK regulator for the gambling industry and is a Non-Departmental Public Body, formed of a Board of Commissioners with a Chief Executive responsible for the effective running of the commission, with the Commission being sponsored by the Department for Culture, Media and Sport.
-Due to the arm's length status of the Gambling Commission, although the people who work there work as part of Government, they are not Civil Servants.
+The online gambling industry in the UK is one of the most liberalised and largest in the world.
+The Gambling Commission is the UK regulator of the gambling industry and is a non-departmental public body consisting of a board of commissioners, with a chief executive responsible for the effective running of the Commission.
+The Commission is sponsored by the Department for Culture, Media and Sport.
+Due to the arm's-length status of the Gambling Commission, the people who work there are government servants but not civil servants.